Instructors

 - AP Calculus AB or equivalent.

-- Experience in coding with any text-based programming language (C/C++, Python, JS, Java, Swift, Julia, …) is highly recommended.
+- Experience in coding with text-based programming language (for example, C/C++, Python, JS, Java, Swift, Julia, Rust, etc.) is required.

 Computer Requirements